drewww/breach/docs/plan.md

    c. (not doing) Oil spill??
 Something that you can't move through, but you can see through?
 Spikes on the floor?
    d.
 (NEXT) Doors??
 Open when you get close??
    e.
 Something slipping?
+1. Doors
+1. Reimplement movement, play with "roll" versus teleport model?
+1. Gas emitters
+1. Reimplement guns? (this is a big thing)
+1. Go back to enemies, and learn behavior trees. (curious about this but I need more actions for them to take than pure movement. might need shoot actions. or maybe it's enough to do a kind of patrol / search / attack loop of some kind?? )